In the coronavirus family, I ask...

 350,000 computing hours per year

 Developed in 2003 by Stéphane Guindon, PhyML was one of the first free software packages to be made available via the bioinformatics platform hosted by Lirmm.
-"We make our servers available to research laboratories because these phylogenetic analyses are very time-consuming.
+"We make our servers available to research laboratories, because these phylogenetic analyses require a lot of computing time.
 Some can take hours, days or even weeks to complete.
 Every year, the platform carries out some 350,000 hours of computation for laboratories in France, but also and above all throughout Europe, China and the United States...

 *Lirmm (UM - CNRS)